luigiapetre/Final-Project-at-Getting-and-Cleaning-Data-Course/CodeBook.md

-#This is the codebook for this project
+#This is the codebook for this project.
+In it I explain how I arrived at the results, starting from the instructions in the course webpage.